InseeFr/ARC/README.md

 ### Running the app with tomcat

-The ARC web-user application component uses an apache/tomcat server with version 8.5 or higher.
+The ARC web-user application component uses an apache/tomcat server with version 8.5 or 9

 #### Set the tomcat and the database connection